 About Me

 I am a macroeconomist with interests in labor and spatial economics.
-I am currently a Postdoctoral Scholar at Northwestern University.
-In July 2025, I will join the Becker Friedman Institute at the University of Chicago as a Saieh Family Fellow.
+I am currently a Saieh Family Fellow at the Becker Friedman Institute at the University of Chicago.
 In July 2026, I will join the University of Chicago Booth School of Business as an Assistant Professor.
-I received my Ph.D. in Economics in 2024 from Yale University.
+I received my Ph.D. in Economics from Yale University in 2024 and was a Postdoctoral Scholar at Northwestern University.

 Email: ryungha.oh@chicagobooth.edu